mlagisz/EcoEvo_societies_list/CONTRIBUTING.md

 - Non-responsive contributors can be removed from the project team at the discretion of the project leads.
 Project leads will attempt to contact such contributors via individual emails and messages, providing at least two warnings and at least one week's time to respond.

-## 🧱  Contributions by task and people.
+## 🧱  Contributions by task and people

-Indicative information on who can contribute to which tasks witin this project (this could change as we go):
+Information on who can contribute to which tasks within this project (this could change as we go):

 - Preparing draft protocol: this is initially done by the project leads.
 - Feedback on the protocol: this is done by the project contributors.